Anas Sarwar: Personal life

 Sarwar is married to Furheen Sarwar, who works as an NHS dentist.
-The couple have three young children.
+The couple have three children.
 He owns a quarter share of his family's cash-and-carry wholesale business; his share was valued in 2016 as worth between £2.7 million and £4.8 million.
 In September 2017, Sarwar transferred his shareholding to a discretionary trust for the benefit of his three children, so that he could not personally access the assets or dividends.

 He is the president of the Sarwar Foundation, and is teetotal.